Israeli army chief says military is preparing for possible ground operation in Lebanon

-TEL AVIV, Israel (AP) — The Israeli army chief said Wednesday that the military is preparing for a possible ground operation in Lebanon.
+TEL AVIV, Israel (AP) — The Israeli military is preparing for a possible ground operation in Lebanon, the Israeli army chief said Wednesday as Hezbollah hurled dozens of projectiles into Israel, including a missile aimed at Tel Aviv that was the militant group's deepest strike yet.

 Addressing troops on the northern border, Chief of Staff Lt.
 Gen. Herzi Halevi said the latest Israeli airstrikes were designed to ”prepare the ground for your possible entry and to continue degrading Hezbollah.”

+Nearly a year of fighting had already displaced tens of thousands of people on both sides of the border before the recent escalation.

+Israel has vowed to do whatever it takes to ensure its citizens can return to their homes in the north, while Hezbollah has said it will keep up its rocket attacks until there is a cease-fire in Gaza, something that appears increasingly remote.

-To achieve the goal of returning the displaced citizens of northern Israel to their homes, “we are preparing the process of a maneuver,” he said.
+To allow displaced Israelis to got back to their homes, “we are preparing the process of a maneuver,” Halevi said.

-TEL AVIV, Israel (AP) — Hezbollah hurled dozens of projectiles into Israel Wednesday, including a missile aimed at Tel Aviv that was the militant group's deepest strike yet, while the Israeli military conducted more strikes in Lebanon that the Lebanese health minister said killed more than 50 people.
+As tension spiraled, U.S. Secretary of State Antony Blinken urged Israel and Hezbollah to step back, saying all-out war would be disastrous for the region and its people.

+In New York for the annual U.N.
+General Assembly, Blinken said the U.S. was working on a plan to de-escalate tensions and allow Israelis and Lebanese to return to their homes in border areas.

+U.S. officials say they are floating ideas but have not been specific.
+Some of those ideas may be discussed at a special U.N.
+Security Council meeting on Lebanon that France called for later Wednesday.

-The latest attacks raised the death toll from the Israeli strikes over three days to 615, with more than 2,000 people wounded.
-This week has been the deadliest in Lebanon since the bruising monthlong war between Israel and Hezbollah in 2006.
-With tensions still escalating, the Israeli military said it would activate reserve troops.
+Lebanon's health minister said more than 50 people were killed Wednesday in the continuing Israeli strikes, raising the death toll from the past three days to 615, with more than 2,000 wounded.

+This week has been the deadliest in Lebanon since the bruising 2006 monthlong war between Israel and Hezbollah.

-Israeli military officials said they intercepted Hezbollah's surface-to-surface missile, which marked a further escalation after Israeli strikes on Lebanon killed hundreds of people.
+The Israeli military said it was the first time a projectile fired from Lebanon had reached central Israel.
+Hezbollah claimed to have targeted an intelligence base near Tel Aviv last month in an aerial attack, but there was no confirmation.
+Hamas repeatedly targeted Tel Aviv in the opening months of the war in Gaza.

-The launch ratcheted up hostilities as the region appeared to be teetering toward another all-out war, even as Israel continues to battle Hamas in the Gaza Strip.
-Thousands have fled their homes in parts of Lebanon coming under fire.
+The launch ratcheted up hostilities in a region that appeared to be teetering toward another all-out war, even as Israel continues to battle Hamas in the Gaza Strip.

-Israel said Wendesday its air force had struck some 280 Hezbollah targets across Lebanon by early afternoon, including launchers used to fire rockets on the northern Israeli cities of Safed and Nahariya.
+Israel said Wednesday that its air force had struck some 280 Hezbollah targets across Lebanon by early afternoon, including launchers used to fire rockets on the northern Israeli cities of Safed and Nahariya.

 Fleeing families have flocked to Beirut and the coastal city of Sidon, sleeping in schools turned into shelters, as well as in cars, parks and along the beach.
 Some sought to leave the country, causing a traffic jam at the border with Syria.

-The United Nations said more than 90,000 people have been displaced by five days of Israeli strikes on Lebanon.
-The U.N.
-Office for the Coordination of Humanitarian Affairs said Wednesday that a total of 200,000 people have been displaced in Lebanon since Hezbollah began firing rockets into northern Israel nearly a year ago, drawing Israeli retaliation.
+The United Nations said more than 90,000 people have been displaced by five days of Israeli strikes.
+In all, 200,000 people have been displaced in Lebanon since Hezbollah began firing rockets into northern Israel nearly a year ago, drawing Israeli retaliation, according to the U.N.
+Office for the Coordination of Humanitarian Affairs.

 Hezbollah said it fired a Qader 1 ballistic missile targeting the headquarters of Israel's Mossad intelligence agency, which it blames for a recent string of targeted killings of its top commanders and for an attack last week in which explosives hidden in pagers and walkie-talkies killed dozens of people and wounded thousands, including many Hezbollah members.

-The U.N.
-Security Council scheduled an emergency meeting on Lebanon for Wednesday at the request of France.

-Nearly a year of fighting between Hezbollah and Israel had already displaced tens of thousands of people on both sides of the border before the recent escalation.
-Israel has vowed to do whatever it takes to ensure its citizens can return to their homes in the north, while Hezbollah has said it will keep up its rocket attacks until there is a cease-fire in Gaza, something that appears increasingly remote.

-The rocket fire over the past week has disrupted life for more than 1 million people across northern Israel, with schools closed and restrictions on public gatherings.
+The rocket fire over the past week has disrupted life for more than 1 million people across northern Israel, with schools closed and public gatherings restricted.
 Many restaurants and other businesses are shut in the coastal city of Haifa, and there are fewer people on the streets.
 Some who fled south from communities near the border are coming under rocket fire again.

 Israel has moved thousands of troops who had been serving in Gaza to the northern border.
 It says Hezbollah has some 150,000 rockets and missiles, including some capable of striking anywhere in Israel, and that the group has fired some 9,000 rockets and drones since last October.